Venice Commission: Creation

 The idea to create a Commission for Democracy through Law as a group of experts in constitutional law was conceived by the then Minister for Community Policies of Italy, Antonio Mario La Pergola.
-The election of the name was based on the theory of La Pergola that expressed that sustainable democracies could only be built in a constitutional framework based on the rule of law.
+The election of the name was based on La Pergola's conviction that sustainable democracies could only be built in a constitutional framework based on the rule of law.

 The formal proposal for the creation of the commission was made by the Italian Minister of Foreign Affairs, Gianni De Michelis, who invited the other Foreign Affairs ministers of the Council of Europe to the Conference for the Creation of the European Commission for Democracy through Law that was held at the Giorgio Cini Foundation in San Giorgio Maggiore, Venice from 31 March to 1 April 1989.
 At this meeting, Foreign Affairs and Justice ministers reunited with representatives of the Constitutional Courts of the 21 countries of the Council of Europe.

 The committee of ministers, seeking to assist the countries of Central and Eastern Europe, approved the creation of the Commission as a partial agreement at the session in Venice from 19 to 20 January 1990.
 The Foreign Affairs and Justice Ministers of Bulgaria, Czechoslovakia, Hungary, Poland, the German Democratic Republic, Romania, the Soviet Union and SFR Yugoslavia also participated as observers in this meeting.

 On 10 May 1990 ministers from 18 countries (Austria, Belgium, Cyprus, Denmark, Finland, France, Greece, Ireland, Italy, Luxembourg, Malta, Norway, Portugal, San Marino, Spain, Sweden, Switzerland and Turkey) of the Council of Europe adopted the statute of the Commission.

 Member states

 Starting with 18 member states, soon all member states of the Council of Europe joined the Venice Commission and since 2002 non-European states can also become full members.
-As of 2023, the Commission counts 61 member states – the 46 member states of the Council of Europe and 15 other countries.
+As of 2026, the Commission counts 61 member states – the 46 member states of the Council of Europe and 15 other countries.
 There are four observers.
 The Palestinian National Authority and South Africa have a special co-operation status.
 The EU, OSCE/ODIHR, and OAS (Organization of American States) participate in the plenary sessions of the Commission.

+Former member states

+Russia was a member state of the Venice Commission from 1996 until 2022, when it got expelled from both the Council of Europe and the Venice Commission following its 2022 invasion of Ukraine.
+In January 2026, United States President Donald Trump announced that the United States would withdraw from the organization.
+The United States will formally withdraw from the organization on 31 December 2026.